Birth and Recuperation: NIH Leave Bank

 Example: Mary delivers a baby via natural birth.
 She has 2 weeks of annual leave and 2 weeks of sick leave accrual on the date-or-delivery.
 The Leave Bank will approve 2 weeks of Leave Bank hours, for a total of 6 weeks off work, starting on the date-of-delivery.

 Birth and recuperation is processed as a “Personal” medical emergency to give the mother time-off to recover.
-Time-off under the Leave Bank may not be granted to care for a healthy baby, including in cases of surrogacy, adoption, and fostering.
+Time-off under the Leave Bank may not be granted to care for a healthy child, including in cases of surrogacy, adoption, and fostering.
 See OHR Guide To: Parental Leave for leave options.

 For Family Members:

 Spouses and other qualifying family members can apply for Leave Bank hours to cover time-off work to care for the birth mother.
-These cases will be processed as “Family” cases and are subject to the 240-hour annual cap for “Family” medical emergencies.
+These cases will be processed as “Family” cases and are subject to the 480-hour annual cap for “Family” medical emergencies.
 The number of Leave Bank hours given is also determined based on the type of delivery.

 Submitting an Application: